konsumer/lovejs-docker/README.md

 This will create out/ that has all your files in it.

 You can use `docker-compose up --build` to force a rebuild.
-You can also explore the container without building by running `docker-compose run lovejs_builder bash`
+You can also explore the container without building lovejs by running `docker-compose run lovejs_builder bash`